kidozen/kido-ios/README.md

 #Kidozen SDK for iOS Devices

+The SDK has a dependency with SocketRocket if you clone the sources you must download it and add it as a library or a sub-project

-In order to use the iOS SDK in your android application
+In order to use the iOS SDK binaries in your android application you must:

 - Download the lib folder.
 This folder contains all the headers and static libs files
 - In Xcode, open Project Navigator and select your project file.